Spark deficient Gabor frames: Background

 where $\bsm \la=(\la_1,\la_2)\in(\ZZ/N\ZZ)^2$, $\tau=\om^{\frac{N+1}{2}}$.

 It is known that all irreducible projective representations of $(\ZZ/N\ZZ)^2$ of dimension $N$ are unitarily equivalent to $\rho$ \cite{W31} (see also Proposition 3.2 \cite{FKL09}).
-The normalizer of the Weyl--Heisenberg group in the group of unitary matrices in $N$ dimensions is called the \emph{Clifford group}, denoted by $C(N)$.
-The quotient of $C(N)$ by the Weyl--Heisenberg group is isomorphic to $\SL(2,\ZZ/N\ZZ)$, hence $\rho$ can be extended to a faithful irreducible projective representation of $(\ZZ/N\ZZ)^2\rtimes \SL(2,\ZZ/N\ZZ)$.
+The normalizer of the Weyl-Heisenberg group in the group of unitary matrices in $N$ dimensions is called the \emph{Clifford group}, denoted by $C(N)$.
+The quotient of $C(N)$ by the Weyl-Heisenberg group is isomorphic to $\SL(2,\ZZ/N\ZZ)$, hence $\rho$ can be extended to a faithful irreducible projective representation of $(\ZZ/N\ZZ)^2\rtimes \SL(2,\ZZ/N\ZZ)$, which we shall also denote by $\rho$, abusing notation.
 Restricting this representation to the right factor, $\SL(2,\ZZ/N\ZZ)$, we get a projective representation $F\mapsto U_F$, for $F\in\SL(2,\ZZ/N\ZZ)$.
-The unitary matrices $U_F$ act on the Weyl--Heisenberg group by conjugation:
+The unitary matrices $U_F$ act on the Weyl-Heisenberg group by conjugation:

 More precisely, the following is true: \begin{thm}[Theorem 1 \cite{A05}, $N$ odd] There exists a unique isomorphism

 with the property $UD_{\bsm \la}U^*=\om^{[\bsm \vphi,F\bsm \la]}D_{F\bsm \la}$ for any $U\in f(\vphi,F)$, where $I(N)$ is the center of $C(N)$, and $[\bsm \vphi,\bsm \chi]=\vphi_2\chi_1-\vphi_1\chi_2$. \end{thm}